-A native of Milan, Noseda is Cavaliere Ufficiale al Merito della Repubblica Italiana, marking his contribution to the artistic life of Italy.
-In 2015, he was honored as Musical America’s Conductor of the Year, and was named the 2016 International Opera Awards Conductor of the Year.
-In December 2016 he was privileged to conduct the Nobel Prize Concert in Stockholm.
+A native of Milan, Noseda is Commendatore al Merito della Repubblica Italiana, marking his contribution to the artistic life of Italy.
+He has been honored as Musical America’s Conductor of the Year (2015) and International Opera Awards Conductor of the Year (2016).
+In 2016, he was privileged to conduct the Nobel Prize Concert in Stockholm.
 In 2023 he received the Puccini Award whose past recipients include legendary opera stars Maria Callas, Birgit Nillson and Luciano Pavarotti.